 Rather than focusing on curative treatments, hospice simply focuses on making a patient’s final days comfortable.
-Doctors, nurses, therapists, social workers, spiritual counselors, home aides, and volunteers all work as a coordinated support team.
+Doctors, nurses, social workers, spiritual counselors, home health aides, and volunteers all work as a coordinated support team.
 At Mercyhealth at Home Hospice, we also focus on more than the patient—we focus on the entire family.
-Care providers maintain contact with the family for at least a year after the patient’s death to support them in their grief and recovery.
+Care providers maintain contact with the family for thirteen months after the patient’s death to support them in their grief and recovery.
 Often the relationships go on for much longer.

 Where does hospice take place?